How to report air and smoke pollution, how we deal with your complaints, smoke control areas and advice on burning solid fuel.

 Report air pollution

-You will need to provide a brief description of the problem, the name of the person causing the problem (if known or applicable), the address of the problem (if known) and your contact details so that a council officer can contact you.
+You will need to provide a brief description of the problem, the name of the person causing the problem (if known or applicable), the address of the problem (if known) and your contact details so that we can contact you.

 Please note: It is mandatory that you provide us with your first and last names, your email address and telephone number and your home address.